pvanand07/Marpit-API-HTML-Presentation/README.md

 ## Features

-- Convert Markdown files to PDF, PPTX, or HTML
+- Convert Markdown files to PDF or HTML
 - Supports custom Marp CLI options
 - Runs in a Docker container for easy deployment